victorbiga/tf-csgo-gcp-ubuntu-vm/README.md

 The script will install Apache web server on the virtual machines for testing purposes.

-- app-variables.tf -->  Application variables

-- linux-vm-main.tf --> Create an Ubuntu VM with Apache using Terraform
+- linux-vm --> Create an Ubuntu VM with Apache using Terraform

-- linux-vm-output.tf --> VM Output

-- linux-vm-variables.tf --> VM Variables

-- network-firewall.tf --> Configure basic firewall for the network
+- network.tf --> Define network, vpc, subnet.
+Configure basic firewall for the network

-- network-main.tf --> Define network, vpc, subnet

-- network-variables.tf --> Network variables

 - provider-main.tf --> Configure Terraform and Google Cloud providers

-- provider-variables --> Authentication variables
+- variables.tf --> Variables

 - terraform.tfvars --> Defining variables

-- ubuntu-versions.tf --> Ubuntu Versions
+- renovate.json --> Renovate config, not important :smile: